 I’m no stranger to a hormonal breakout, but my skin was on a whole other level this summer.
 In June, one side of my forehead started breaking out like crazy which hasn’t happened in a really long time, and then my chin took a turn for the worst.
 It was getting a little ridiculous.
 Was it my pillowcase?
 Change of seasons?
 I’ve tried different topical treatments over the years, but I felt like those were more of a temporary fix.
 There had to be a better solution.

 For me and for probably many others, acne seems to be the result of something going on internally.
-Not saying topical treatments don’t help or that some products don’t exacerbate the issue, but when it comes down to getting to the root cause and cure I had to really look at internal factors since topical stuff wasn’t really helping me much in the long run.
+Not saying topical treatments don’t help or that some products don’t exacerbate the issue- a good skin care routine with the right productss is essential.
+But when it comes down to getting to the root cause and cure I had to really look at internal factors since topical stuff wasn’t really helping me much in the long run.

 While researching hormonal acne, I found that dairy could be a big contributor.
 Dairy isn’t that good for you, or at least as good as many of us were led to believe growing up.
 I’m not going to get into every detail, but the bottom line is that there are so many things added to dairy products that can cause many negative side effects, one of them being-you guessed it- acne.
 And that’s exactly what I was binging on for a solid week or two at the start of summer.
 Lots and lots of ice cream.

 Even though I had this dairy info lurking in the back of my mind for a while, I would think to myself that there was no way I’d ever give up dairy!
 I love cheese, milk, and ice cream…it didn’t sound like something I was interested in trying and thought it would be too hard to give up.
 But right around the middle of July I’d had enough.
 Curiosity got the best of me, and was becoming more and more weary of milk.
 I was desperate and it seemed worth a shot.